madison-college-rails/git-workshop-spring-2014/BASICS.md

 # Make a change to your file and commit it.
-echo "My ex pub quiz crowd gave joyful thanks." >> <USERNAME>.txt git commit -a -m "I changed it.
+echo "My ex pub quiz crowd gave joyful thanks." >> <USERNAME>.txt git add <USERNAME>.txt git commit -m "I changed it.
 Duh."

 # Push your changes to the remote repo.
 git push origin feature-shared